pau-lo/pau-lo/README.md

 ### Currently...

-- 🔭 I’m currently working on: As an Independent Consultant specializing in Data Science, Machine Learning, GCP, Six-Sigma, and Statistical Process Control.
-As well as, building fullstack apps in JS, Bootstrap and Flask.
+- 🔭 I’m currently working on:
+          - As an Independent Consultant specializing in Data Science, Machine Learning, GCP, Six-Sigma, and Statistical Process Control.
+          - As well as, building fullstack apps in JS, Bootstrap and Flask.

-- 🌱 I’m currently learning:  Full stack Machine Learning --> Creating ML Apps using Streamlit, FastAPI amd Flask.
+- 🌱 I’m currently learning:
+          - Full stack Machine Learning --> Creating ML Apps using Streamlit, FastAPI amd Flask.
+          - Kubernetes
+          - Deep Learning

-- 👯 I’m looking to collaborate on ML related stuff and contributing to the DS/ML community.
+- 👯 I’m looking to collaborate on:
+          - ML related stuff and contributing to the DS/ML community.

-- ⚡ Fun fact: Fan of Golang.
-Grew up in San Francisco, CA enjoying baseball, basketball, soccer, football and rugby.
+- ⚡ Fun fact:
+          - Fan of Golang.
+          - Grew up in San Francisco, CA.
+          - Enjoy baseball, basketball, soccer, football and rugby.
+          - An **Artist** at heart
+          - A Jazz aficionado!
-I am an **Artist** at heart and a jazz aficionado!
-Really like to play drums and a bit of guitar when I am not doing ML stuff.
+          - Really like to play drums and a bit of guitar when I am not doing ML stuff.